kubb-labs/kubb/docs/src/configuration/configure.md

 ---

 # Configuring Kubb
-Kubb is configured with an configuation file (preferably with `kubb.config.js`).
+Kubb is configured with a configuation file (preferably with `kubb.config.js`).

 ## TypeScript/JavaScript